Canon SX50 vs G9X

 Body comparison: Canon SX50 vs G9X

 The side-by-side display below illustrates the physical size and weight of the Canon SX50 and the Canon G9 X. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SX50 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (47 percent) than the Canon SX50.
 Moreover, the G9X is substantially lighter (65 percent) than the SX50.
 In this context, it is worth noting that neither the SX50 nor the G9X are weather-sealed.